thunder112358/Data-Scientist/README.md

-# Data-Scientist-
+# Data-Scientist
-Learning Path to Data scientist using 4-years
+Learning Path in Data Science using 4-years